Billkyriaf/computer_architecture_2/README.md

 ### 3.2.4.
 L1 instruction cache size

-At this point the pattern is clean.
-Everything tested before this point is kept at the optimal value and the only the tested variable changes.

 | L1 icache  size |   CPI    | dcache overall Miss Rate | icache overall Miss Rate | L2 overall Miss Rate |
 | :-------------: | :------: | :----------------------: | :----------------------: | :------------------: |
 |      16 kB      | 1.476380 |         0.000672         |         0.063960         |       0.006017       |